JKorf/Bittrex.Net/README.md

 * Reading balances and funds

 Next to that it adds some convenience features like:
-* Access to the (undocumented) SignalR websocket, allowing for realtime updates
+* Access to the SignalR websocket, allowing for realtime updates
 * Configurable rate limiting
 * Autmatic logging